SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ### OPF Component Overview

-The components listed below work together with the CMS structure you've learned about above.
+The components listed below work together with the CMS structure described above.
 Each component is designed to be placed in specific content slots and pages to provide the complete OPF functionality experience.
 The storefront uses these CMS components for mapping with specific frontend components.

-The following table describes each OPF-specific CMS component and where it should be added:
+The following table describes each OPF-specific CMS component and where to add it:

 | Component                                | Purpose                                                                       | Where to Add                                                                 | ImpEx Example                                                                                                                                                                                                                     | Slot Assignment Example                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | ---------------------------------------- | ----------------------------------------------------------------------------- | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |